obarthel/amiga-smbfs/README.md

 #### 5.7.2. `DEBUGLEVEL=DEBUG/N/K`

 By default the **smbfs** program operates in silent mode.
 It does not report what it is doing, it just tries to respond to file system requests.
-To obtain debugging output you may want to use the `DEBUG` option and specify a debug level greater than 0, e.g. `DEBUG=2`.
-The larger the number you specify the more debugging output will be created.
+To obtain debugging output, you may want to use the `DEBUG` option and specify a debug level greater than 0, e.g. `DEBUG=2`.
+The larger the number you specify, the more debugging output will be created.

 Note that unless you state which file the debug output should be written to, all debugging output will be sent to the shell window.

-If you launched the **smbfs** program from *Workbench*, debug output will be produced using the operating system's debug output functionality which requires that you have a capturing program like *Sashimi* running in the background.
+If you launched the **smbfs** program from *Workbench*, debug output will be produced using the operating system's debug output functionality, which requires that you have a capturing program such as *Sashimi* running in the background.

 ## 6. Known problems